 Readability: Simplicity and syntax, close to natural language, have increased programmers’ productivity.
 Many feel it has also brought back their joy of programming.

-Python’s extensibility: It has a modest underlying language, a sizeable standard library, and a compiler that can be easily extended.
+Python’s extensibility: It has a modest underlying language, a sizable standard library, and a compiler that can be easily extended, python for beginners is perfect as is for professionals with years of coding experience.
 This grants programmers the ability to add programmable interfaces into existing applications.

 Maintainability: The Python approach is “there should only be one–and preferably one–obvious way to do it”.
 This allows for coding styles, recommendations, and standards to be enforced.
 It also increases readability and maintainability for projects.